Professional wrestling match types: Raw/NXT Underground

 In August 2020 (amid its shift to the ThunderDome studio due to the COVID-19 pandemic), Raw introduced a new segment in its third hour known as Raw Underground.
 Hosted by Shane McMahon, It was a Fight Club inspired concept taking place in the basement of the WWE Performance Center.
 The matches were held in a ring with no ropes and a black canvas, and were short work shoot style and could end by knockout, submission or McMahon's call.
 Raw Underground segments aired from August 3 to September 21, 2020, in 8 episodes of Raw.

 WWE's NXT brand then adopted the concept beginning on the July 4 episode of NXT between Eddy Thorpe and Damon Kemp.
 Unlike the Raw matches, these took place in the show's main studio, with the ring ropes being taken down and a black canvas covering the ring.

 On the December 26, 2023 episode of NXT, Thorpe defeated Dijak in the second NXT Underground match.
 The first women's NXT Underground match took place on week 2 of NXT Spring Breakin' (2024), where Lola Vice defeated Natalya.

-On NXT Battleground (2024), Vice defeated Shayna Baszler in the second NXT Underground match.

-On NXT Deadline (2024), Vice defeated Jaida Parker in the third NXT Underground match.
+Vice, whose real name is Valerie Loureda, competed in professional MMA in real life.
+That match would be her standardized signature match defeating Natalya, Shayna Baszler, Jaida Parker and Kelani Jordan.
+Her winning streak ended on the August 4, 2026 episode of NXT, where she was unable to regain the NXT Women's Championship against Kendal Grey as she lost by submission due to a modified leg-trap armbar.

+Shoot-style wrestling rules

+The inspiration behind Bloodsport, Underground, and Pure rules, derived from multiple companies that cropped up during the Japanese shoot-style boom of the 1980s & '90s.
+While they still all emphasized victories via knockout, submission or stoppage, and typically did not count pinfalls, the exact rules varied from promotion to promotion.
+Also, the traditional wrestling ring, ropes & turnbuckles were retained, as they played into a common "points" system.

+Newborn UWF

+The revived UWF of 1988 originated the a proto- point system that multiple subsequent companies followed.
+In order to reward overall dominance during a match, they dictated that a wrestler could also win a match via 5 "knock downs" (wherein the opponent did not return to their feet immediately).
+Furthermore, three rope breaks to escape submissions counted as one knock down.

+UWF International

+UWF's successor, the UWFi, kept the rule, but reformatted them as 15 explicit "points" that either wrestler would start out with, and lose after knock downs (3 points) or rope breaks (1 point).
+The wrestler won the match when his opponent has zero points.
+They also added successfully performing an overhead bridging suplex on one's opponent as reducing that opponent's points by 1.
+UWFi also promoted tag team & 6-man tag team matches, wherein the points would be increased to 21 and 30 for either side, respectively.